matthewbogner/austinmesh/trial-mediumfast.md

 These steps are listed in order.

 1. Identify key nodes in the Austin area
-    - Recommend choosing the top X nodes with the highest air util% as reported to Bridger -- objectively, these are the nodes carrying the bulk of the traffic.
+    - Recommend choosing the top X nodes with the highest AirUtil % as reported to Bridger -- objectively, these are the nodes carrying the bulk of the traffic.
 1. Identify candidate frequency slots that will be on the short list for consideration
     - Maximize our ability to use existing spare hardware - stick as close to resonant antenna frequencies as possible
 1. Collect noise floor readings from various points in town using SDR for the candidate frequency slots